leodr/yt-librarian/README.md

 You need an `OPENAI_API_KEY` environment variable, as that is used to parse and organize the metadata.
 You also need [`yt-dlp`](https://github.com/yt-dlp/yt-dlp#readme) and [`ffmpeg`](https://ffmpeg.org/download.html) installed.

-If you have that, all you have to do is `npx yt-librarian "&lt;url&gt;"` and everything should work.
+If you have that, all you have to do is `npx yt-librarian "<url>"` and everything should work.
 You will get a correctly tagged mp3 file in your cwd.

 <br>